South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Schedule Analysis

-- Against the No. 15 Utah Utes on December 10, the Gamecocks captured their signature win of the season, a 78-69 victory.

-- The Gamecocks have seven wins over Quadrant 1 opponents, the most in Division 1.
+- The Gamecocks have seven wins versus Quadrant 1 teams, the most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!